 TL;DR

 Angi is the legacy national home-services platform with the longest review history and the broadest category coverage.
-ProFix Directory is a newer Ohio-only directory built around license verification, permit-pull evidence, transparent per-lead pricing, and machine-readable data feeds for AI agents.
+ProFix Directory is a national directory built around transparent public-record evidence, board-verified-active license status in 32 states and growing, Ohio permit data, one-tap calls, and machine-readable data feeds for AI agents.
 Both are real tools.
 Use the one whose tradeoffs fit your job.

-• Angi covers all 50 states and dozens of trade categories.
-ProFix Directory covers Ohio only, and only the trades we have license-verified data for.
+- Angi covers all 50 states and dozens of trade categories.
+ProFix Directory covers all 50 states plus DC, with about 600,000+ contractor listings.

-• ProFix uses fixed per-lead pricing of $10—$35/year by metro.
+- ProFix is not a lead marketplace and does not sell homeowner information.
 Angi uses match-based and subscription lead pricing that varies by category and competition.

-• Angi has decades of homeowner reviews.
-ProFix has fewer reviews but pairs them with license, permit, and business-registration evidence on every profile.
+- Angi has decades of homeowner reviews.
+ProFix has fewer reviews but pairs them with public-record evidence, official board lookup links, and Ohio permit data where available.

 Quick comparison